7 iconic photo spots in Lisbon you shouldn't miss during your next trip

 Triumphal Arch and aqueduct near Jardim Marcelino de Mesquita

-Devils Mouth in Cascais is a unique rock formation and an ideal place for long-exposure photography.
-As a preparation, please check my blog post about the different ways of how to take a long exposure photo with iPhone.
-I took the photo below with Reeheld Camera App, which allows me to take long exposure photos of up to 30 seconds without a tripod.
+Boca do Inferno (Devil's Mouth) is a unique rock formation and an ideal place for long-exposure photography.
+As preparation, please check my blog post about the different ways of how to take a long exposure photo with iPhone.
+I took the photo below with Reeheld Camera App, which allows me to take long-exposure photos of up to 30 seconds without a tripod.
 Read more about this app in my Reeheld camera app review.

 Long exposure of the rock formation at the Devils Mouth in Cascais